-- Architecture and Sculpture as Imperial Propaganda.
+3. Architecture and Sculpture.
 Pantheon.
-PiazzaAugustoImperatore.
-AraPacis.
+Palazzo Altemps.
 Adm Fee.
-Manual, Unit III
+Manual, Unit III.

-- Medieval and Renaissance: Mosaic, Painting, Sculpture.
+6. Medieval and Renaissance: Mosaic, Painting, Sculpture.
 S. Clemente (Adm.
 Fee).
 S. Pietro in Vincoli – Julius II Tomb.
-Manual, Unit V
+Manual, Unit V.

-- Baroque Architecture and Sculpture.
+7. Baroque Architecture and Sculpture.
 Baths of Diocletian – S. Maria degli Angeli.
 S. Maria della Vittoria/Cornaro Chapel.
 S. Carlo alle Quattro Fontane.
 S. Andrea al Quirinale.
-Manual, Unit VII.
+Trevi Fountain Manual, Unit VII.

-- Medieval, Renaissance, Baroque Architecture, Sculpture, Painting.
 S. Maria sopra Minerva.
 Il Gesu.
 S. Ignazio.
-Trevi Fountain.
+Piazza S. Ignazio.
 Manual, Unit IX

-- Medieval.
+13. Medieval.
 Renaissance.
 Modern.
 Palazzo Venezia.
-S. Maria in Ara Coeli. apitoline Hill.
+S. Maria in Ara Coeli.
+Capitoline Hill.
 Victor Emmanuel Monument.
-Manual, Unit XI.
+Manual, Unit X.